 Outside of his corporate efforts, Mr. Kowkabany is passionate about advancing the field of fire protection and civic involvement.
 He currently serves as the founder and president of the Northeast Florida Chapter of the Society of Fire Protection Engineers, serves on the board of directors of the National Fire Sprinkler Association Florida Region, and has also been appointed to the Florida Fire Code Advisory Council.

 Mr. Kowkabany was appointed to the FEMC Board in October 2015, and is currently serving his second term as chair.

 Mr. Nordlinger was appointed a FEMC director in November 2018.
-He is the manager, transmission tariff and contracts for Tampa Electric Company.
+Now retired, he was most recently the manager, transmission tariff and contracts for Tampa Electric Co.
 He earned a Bachelor of Science degree in electrical engineering from Northwestern University in Evanston, Ill., in 1979.
 After several years in industry, he returned to graduate school and earned his master’s degree in electric power engineering in 1988 from Rensselaer Polytechnic Institute in Troy, N.Y.

 Mr. Nordlinger then went to work for Florida Power Corporation, starting as a project engineer in its Energy Control Center.
 He held a number of engineering and management positions in the generation and integrated resource planning, cogeneration, and regulatory areas during his 13 years with Florida Power.

 Mr. Nordlinger joined Tampa Electric in 2002 where he has held the positions of manager, grid planning and operations support, and manager, generator interconnection services, in addition to his current position.